gaelforget/ECCOv4_flt_offline/README.md

-# MITgcm_flt
+# ECCOv4_flt_offline

-**Content:** This repo provides tools to use `MITgcm/pkg/flt/` and with global grids that often rely on `pkg/exch2/`.
-Use of `MITgcm/pkg/offline/` is also explored.
+**Content:** This repo provides tools to use `MITgcm/pkg/flt/` and/or `MITgcm/pkg/offline/` with global grids that often rely on `pkg/exch2/` and `ECCOv4 in particular`.
 This `README.md` provides user directions plus bits of documentation.
 All contents should be regarded as work in progress.
+This setup served as the basis for L. Rousselet, P. Cessi, G. Forget, Routes of the upper branch of the Atlantic Meridional Overturning Circulation according to an ocean state estimate.
+Geophys.
+Res.
+Lett.
+47, e2020GL089137 (2020), and subsequent studies.

 **Author:** `gforget@mit.edu`